 Illinois lawyers representing people who have suffered an ankle fracture due to the negligence of another party

-The Chicago injury attorneys at Rosenfeld Injury Lawyers understand the frustration, fear and pain that accompanies ankle fractures.
+The Chicago injury attorneys at Rosenfeld Injury Lawyers LLC understand the frustration, fear and pain that accompanies ankle fractures.
 Our law firm has successfully resolved Chicago ankle fracture cases for clients in a variety of types of cases.
 Our team works with your best interests in mind to get the best settlement for your case whether it means tough negotiations with and insurance company or taking the case to court.
 We are on your side and never forget the impact of a significant bone fracture case has both on you or your family.